UMAprotocol/UMIPs/UMIPs/umip-91.md

 Voters should query for the price of MASK/USD at the price request timestamp on Huobi and OKEx.
 Recommended endpoints are provided in the markets and data sources section.

 1. For the price request timestamp, query for the MASK/USDT prices on Huobi and OKEx and and the ETHUSD price by following the guidelines of UMIP-6.
 The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
+2. Query for the MASK/ETH price from Uniswap using a 5-minute TWAP.
+3. Using the implementation defined in [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md), query for the ETHUSD price at the price request timestamp.
+4. Multiply the results of step 2 and step 3 to get a MASK/USD Uniswap price.
-2. The median of these results should be taken
+5. The median of the results from Uniswap, Huobi and OKEx should be taken.
-3. The median from step 2 should be rounded to six decimals to determine the MASKUSD price.
+6. The median from step 5 should be rounded to six decimals to determine the MASKUSD price.
-4. (for USD/MASK) Take the inverse of the result of step 2 (1/ MASK/USD), before rounding, to get the USD/MASK price, and round to 6 decimals.
+7. (for USD/MASK) Take the inverse of the result of step 2 (1/ MASK/USD), before rounding, to get the USD/MASK price, and round to 6 decimals.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.